AdrianAntico/AutoQuant/README.md

 <details><summary>Expand to view content</summary>
 <p>

-<code>AutoDataDictionary()</code> will pull back data dictionary data from a sql server data warehouse and run queries to pull in data to R. There are several data dictionary types that can be returned, such as returning every table that exists along with every column with metadata information.
+<code>AutoDataDictionary()</code> will pull back data dictionary data from a sql server data warehouse.
+There are several data dictionary types that can be returned, such as returning every table that exists along with every column with metadata information.
 Another good one is to pull back all tables and their counterparts that can be used in joins, along with the joining sql.

 <code>SQL_Server_DBConnection()</code> Create a connect with sql server